An alias tells ShipStation that some SKUs are actually the same product. This feature helps with reporting and product settings purposes.

-Some selling channels may not allow you to set up SKUs exactly the way you want.
-If you're a multi-channel seller, this selling channel limitation could result in you having to keep track of different SKUs for what's really the same product.
-Our Alias feature is designed to prevent this from happening!
+If you're a multi-channel seller, this selling-channel limitation could result in you having to keep track of different SKUs for what's really the same product.
+Our alias feature is designed to prevent this from happening!

-Here's a detailed example on how aliasing works.
-Let's say that I've added an Amazon store which has SKU "Del-Burg", but it really is the same product as existing SKU "00000" in ShipStation.
-Before any orders with SKU "Del-Burg" import from Amazon into ShipStation, I'll add it as an alias to SKU "00000".
+Let's say that I sell a product called Delicious Burger.
+I've added an Amazon store that has 'Del-Burg' as its SKU.
+The same product exists in ShipStation as SKU '00000'.
+Before any orders with SKU 'Del-Burg' import from Amazon into ShipStation, I'll add it as an alias to SKU '00000'.

-Please note that ShipStation won't totally stop "Del-Burg" from appearing in ShipStation when ordered.
+NOTE: ShipStation won't totally stop 'Del-Burg' from appearing in ShipStation when ordered.